Cyberghost5/wbs/README.md

-# World Branding and Signage Summit 2026
+# Global Branding and Signage Summit 2026

-Official website for the World Branding and Signage Summit taking place on **April 24, 2026**.
+Official website for the Global Branding and Signage Summit taking place on **April 24, 2026**.

 ## 🌐 About the Summit

-The World Branding and Signage Summit 2026 is a premier event bringing together industry leaders, creative professionals, and innovators from around the globe to explore the latest trends, technologies, and strategies in brand identity and visual communication.
+The Global Branding and Signage Summit 2026 is a premier event bringing together industry leaders, creative professionals, and innovators from around the globe to explore the latest trends, technologies, and strategies in brand identity and visual communication.

 ## 🎯 Key Features